hydrogen31/NpcEditor/README.md

 The functions of the application are not limited to hitbox editing.
 You can also use this tool to learn the action names of characters or watch the movement of these actions.

+Map view feature allows you to see how characters stand on the map.
+You can move it to any point you want to determine the coordinates.

 Usage Video
 ----------------
 [![Usage video](https://img.youtube.com/vi/gXL1wEztdQI/0.jpg)](https://www.youtube.com/watch?v=gXL1wEztdQI)